password123456/old-file_dir-clean-up-from-list/README.md

 ssh_logs,/data/logs/ssh_logs,30
 system_logs,/var/log,30
 ```

+# And..
 - Feel free to modify and customize the code as per your requirements.
-- Let me know if there are any changes required or additional features need it.
+- Please let me know if any changes are required or if additional features are needed.
+- If you find this helpful, please consider giving it a "star"🌟 to support further improvements.